 Insufficient Female Healthcare

 They also have more reproductive health issues than men, such as menstruation, menopause, breastfeeding, and pregnancy.
-It is distressing to discover that until now, these concerns are not given much attention in prison cells.
-Access was not available to appropriate shower facilities and a free supply of hygiene items and sanitary pads.
+It is distressing to discover that, until now, these concerns are not given much attention in prison cells.
+Access was unavailable to appropriate shower facilities and a free supply of hygiene items and sanitary pads.

 Disruption of Families and Motherhood